hemant3009/QR-Code-Gen/README.md

 # QR-Code-Gen
 using html, css and javascript
+And followed tutorial till now